 Government Departments and Services

-The Department of Health has a range of services, with information accessible on their website.
-The main Act under which the Department of Health functions in relation to disability is the Disability Services Act 2011.
-This Act gives the Department of Health powers to intervene to protect the rights of intellectually disabled people.
+The Department of Premier and Cabinet now provides Disability Services in Tasmania.
+The main Act under which Disability Services functions in relation to disability is the Disability Services Act 2011.
+This Act gives Disability Services powers to intervene to protect the rights of intellectually disabled people.
 It has the power of licensing training centres (that is, workshops) and residential centres (for example, boarding houses) for disabled people.
-The Department of Health can insist on conditions being improved and can withdraw licences if this is not done.
+Disability Services can insist on conditions being improved and can withdraw licences if this is not done.

-The range of services the Department of Health provides include: community access services, information and referral services, advocacy services, accommodation support services, individual support programs and respite services.
+The range of services available in Tasmania include: community access services, information and referral services, advocacy services, accommodation support services, individual support programs and respite services.
 See the website for more details.

-Department of Health officials can, with the written permission of the Secretary of the Department of Health, enter and inspect specialist disability service provider premises in order to assess compliance with standards set out on the Disability Services Act.
-The Department has a general contact site where queries and complaints can be directed if there is an issue with services provided.
+Disability Services officials can, with the written permission of the Secretary of the Department of Premier and Cabinet, enter and inspect specialist disability service provider premises in order to assess compliance with standards set out on the Disability Services Act.
+Disability Services has a general contact number for fielding queries.

 The Ombudsman can investigate the administrative conduct of government departments and prescribed and statutory authorities at both state and federal level, as well as local councils.
 See the Ombudsman section.
 Otherwise you can see the Ombudsman website, which gives step-by-step instructions on making a complaint.